Matt Maltese: 2020–2021: Madhouse and Good Morning It's Now Tomorrow

 In March 2020, Maltese released the single "Ballad of a Pandemic" about the COVID-19 pandemic; the single was released the same day as lockdown restrictions were imposed in the United Kingdom.

-In May 2020, Maltese released "Queen Bee" featuring vocals from Sorry's Asha Lorenz.
+This was followed by "Queen Bee" featuring vocals from Sorry's Asha Lorenz in May.
 In June 2020, Maltese took part in Tiny Gigs, a livestream event hosted by Tiny Changes, a mental health charity, to raise money for a COVID-19 relief fund.

-In August 2020, Maltese released his extended play Madhouse.

-In May 2021, Maltese released a single titled "Mystery" He then released another single in July 2021 called "Shoe" which was released following the announcement of Maltese's third studio album, Good Morning It's Now Tomorrow.
-The album was released in October, 2021.
+Maltese released the single "Mystery" in May 2021.
+He then released another single in July 2021 called "Shoe" which was released following the announcement of Maltese's third studio album, Good Morning It's Now Tomorrow.
+The album was released in October 2021.
+He also released the EP Madhouse in August 2020.